benlansdell/ethome/docs/api-docs/video.md

 **Args:**

  - <b>`metadata`</b>:  Dictionary whose keys are DLC tracking csvs, and value is a dictionary of associated metadata  for that video.
-Most easiest to create with 'clone_metadata'.
+Most easiest to create with 'create_metadata'.
  - <b>`Required keys are`</b>:  ['fps']
  - <b>`label_key`</b>:  Default None.
 Dictionary whose keys are positive integers and values are behavior labels.
 If none, then this is inferred from the behavior annotation files provided.
  - <b>`part_renamer`</b>:  Default None.
 Dictionary that can rename body parts from tracking files if needed (for feature creation, e.g.)